 Top 12 Important Things Before Traveling Overseas

-Editor’s Note: This post was initially published in May 2018 and updated in May 2025 for accuracy and additional information.
+Editor’s Note: This post was initially published in 2016, and revised in June 2018.
+Recently updated in August 2025 for accuracy and additional information.

 I love Skype.
 I can keep in touch with family in KY, along with friends all around the country.